Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement

 \subsection{The Hamiltonian model}

-We consider an open quantum system composed of two two-level atom, considered as a central system, coupled to its environment composed of the surrounding electromagnetic field described as a collection of harmonic oscillators.
+We consider an open quantum system composed of two two-level atoms, acting as the central system, coupled to an environment consisting of the surrounding electromagnetic field, which is described as a collection of harmonic oscillators.
 The total Hamiltonian describing the dynamics is given by

-where $H_S$ and $H_E$ respectively generate the unitary dynamics of the central system and its environment, whereas $H_{SE}$ accounts for their interaction.
+where $H_S$ and $H_E$ generate the unitary dynamics of the central system and its environment, respectively, while $H_{SE}$ accounts for their interaction.
 The system Hamiltonian for the two identical two-level atoms can be written as

-where $\mu\in \{1,2\}$ labels each of two atoms, $\sigma_\mu^+$ ($\sigma_\mu^-$) denotes the raising (lowering) operator of the $\mu$-th atom, $\Omega$ is their transition frequency and $g$ is the coherent coupling constant arising from a dipole-dipole interaction that will be later discussed with mode detail.
-The environment consists of the quantized modes of the electromagnetic field described as a collection of harmonic oscillators whose Hamiltonian is expressed as where $\omega_k$ are the mode frequencies, $\lambda$ accounts for the polarization, $\vec k$ is the wave vector of each mode with $k=|\vec k|$, and $a_{\vec k,\lambda}$ are the annihilation operators of each mode.
+where $\mu\in \{1,2\}$ labels each of the two atoms, $\sigma_\mu^+$ ($\sigma_\mu^-$) denotes the raising (lowering) operator of the $\mu$-th atom, $\Omega$ is their transition frequency, and $g$ is the coherent coupling constant arising from a dipole-dipole interaction that will be discussed in more detail later.
+The environment consists of the quantized modes of the electromagnetic field, modeled as a collection of harmonic oscillators whose Hamiltonian is expressed as